-A husband and wife team with an enthusiasm for travel and good food and drink, we put our passion into each and every batch of our chocolates, handcrafted in a 1910 brick mill building in Brattleboro, Vermont.
-We moved here from San Francisco nearly twenty years ago — we set off on a serendipitous cross-country adventure to put down roots in the Connecticut River valley, inspired by Vermont cheeses and foods we discovered while living on the West Coast.
+Partners in life and business with a love of travel and good food and drink, we put our passion into each and every batch of our chocolates, handcrafted in a 1910 brick mill building in Southern Vermont.
+We moved here from San Francisco over twenty years ago after setting off on a serendipitous cross-country adventure, falling in love with the area and putting down our roots in the Connecticut River valley, inspired by the landscape, community, and the Vermont cheeses and foods we discovered while living on the West Coast.

 Our town and the surrounding valley are home to a myriad of farms, orchards, forests and meadows that provide a plethora of freshly-farmed and foraged foods.
 This bounty of pure and delicious flavors are the basis for Vermont’s outstanding artisanal cheese, bread, beer, wine, maple and restaurant culture.
 It is these resources that we tap into as Vermont chocolatiers.

-Our journey to become artisan chocolate makers has taken many twists and turns, but it feels like everything we’ve done has culminated into what we do and love now.
-We draw upon our travels and the exciting innovations in California cuisine while we lived there, as well as our backgrounds in the arts, biology and chemistry, and restaurants and cafés to inform our craft.
+Our journey to become artisan chocolate makers has taken many twists and turns, but it feels like everything we’ve done has culminated in what we do and love now.
+We draw upon our travels, the exciting innovations in California cuisine while we lived there, the farm-to-table movement, the delicious leisurely Sunday lunches and memorable cakes and pies of Dar’s grandmothers, as well as our backgrounds in art, music, biology and chemistry, restaurants and cafés to inform our craft.

-Chocolate combines the things Dar and John love the most: art, food, science and place.
+Chocolate combines the things we love the most: art, food, science and place.
 We are absolutely thrilled to be doing what we do, and to be doing it here in southern Vermont.
-Learn more about our approach to making chocolates here.

 Learn more about Tavernier Chocolates by watching our film below, and more about our name, our team, our process, and our approach to making the best Vermont chocolates, and check out this behind-the-scenes peek at a food photography shoot featuring our chocolates.